VolkovLabs/business-news/README.md

   - H4 and Image from the Encoded content.
   - Media:Group for YouTube.
 - Filter items/entries based on the selected Time Range.
-- Allows specifying Query parameters with dashboard variables.
+- Allows specifying URL parameters with dashboard variables.

 ## Documentation